Hajime-Suzuki/vuffers.nvim/README.md

 - Pinning of buffers for persistent and convenient access
   - moved to the top of the buffer list and are protected from accidentally closed
   - saved and restored per cwd
+- Rename buffer "display name" (not actual filename)
+  - it is persisted if you use session

 <br>